Zaid-Ajaj/Hawaii/README.md

 }
 ```
 Where
- - `<schema>` is a URL to the OpenApi/Swagger location, whether that is an external URL or a relative file path
+ - `<schema>` is a URL to the OpenApi/Swagger/OData location, whether that is an external URL or a relative file path.
+In case of OData services, the external URL has to end with `$metadata` which points to the Edm model of that service (see TripPinService example below) or it can be a local `.xml` file that contains the schema
  - `<project>` is the name of the project that will get generated
  - `<output>` is a relative path to the output directory where the project will be generated.
 (Note: this directory is deleted and re-generated when you run `hawaii`)
  - `<synchronous>` is an optional flag that determines whether hawaii should generate client methods that run http requests synchronously.
 This is useful when used inside console applications. (set to false by default)